Worried About Someone?

 "I don't know what to say right now.
 But I'm glad you're alive.
 And I want to help."

-Here are some practical ways you can START to help them:
+Here are some practical ways you can START to help a person who might be thinking of suicide.

 Spot the possible signs